olympus-terminal/tools/GreatClaudeConfig.md

 # Claude Instructions

-## Core Principles
-- NEVER create scripts or figures using synthetic, simulated, or randomly generated data as a substitute for real experimental results.
 ## CRITICAL: Data Integrity Policy

 **NEVER create scripts or figures using synthetic, simulated, or randomly generated data as a substitute for real experimental results.**